hivellm/gov/bips/BIP-04/REVIEW_EXECUTIVE_SUMMARY.md

 ---

-**The Secure Script Execution Environment is ready to protect all CMMV-Hive governance scripts with military-grade security!** 🛡️🚀
+**The Secure Script Execution Environment is ready to protect all HiveLLM governance scripts with military-grade security!** 🛡️🚀